 Sometimes you get stuck.
 It seems like you are on automatic mode and just reacting to whatever happens in your life.
 You may have gotten too comfortable doing things out of habits.
 It is easy to let our habits take control over us rather than having to actually think about how to better our ways.
 Maybe you are lacking passion and inspiration.
-You don’t currently have a purpose or goals that bring out motivation and enthusiasm, I wanted to give you tips to find inspiration.
+If you don’t currently have a purpose or goals that bring out enthusiasm, here are some tips to find inspiration.

 I had my first mentor in Highschool.
-Since I did not have someone in my entourage who did the kind of studies I intended to pursue, my mentor was of great help to enable me to navigate throughout the process, giving me tips and tricks and also motivating me in difficult times.
-In every aspect of your life, at any stage of it, having one or several mentors is an excellent way to have access to new knowledge and experiences.
+Since I did not have someone in my entourage who did the kind of studies I intended to pursue, my mentor was of great help.
+He helped navigate throughout the process, giving me tips and tricks and also motivating me in difficult times.
+At any stage of your life, having one or several mentors is an excellent way to have access to new knowledge and experiences.
 Your mentors can teach you about the mistakes they did so that you can avoid them.
-Besides, you will be more likely to take them seriously since they are speaking from experience and not based on some hard-to-believe scientific or philosophical theories.
+Besides, you will be more likely to take them seriously.
+Indeed, they are speaking from experience and not based on some hard-to-believe scientific or philosophical theories.

 They will answer your questions and make you question yourself.
 You need to choose someone whose lifestyle and mentality inspire you.
 Someone who is not going to be tender with you and push you to reach your full potential.
 I believe it is easier when this person is not a relative or a friend at first, because their judgment will be more objective.
 Also, sometimes we listen more to strangers than to the people we love.
 Many people that we consider to be successful had at least one mentor because they knew how mentorship could jump start their own path to success.